inaciose/m68k_bare_metal/README.md

 # changes to work with my setup

 on libmetal changes Makefile to use m68k-linux-gnu & 68010
 run make and get libmetal-xxxx.a

-copy the standalone folder to sta1 changes the Makefile to use m68k-linux-gnu & 68010 change the plataform.ld to our memory model. we already have the monitor to boot the machine and load the program to ram by srecords. we want to define the vectors for exceptions on the start of the RAM. change crt0.S: uncomment #define NO_EVT_COPY (because we already defined then at the start of RAM) change main.c: implement putchar_(), getchar_() and setup_duart()
+copy the standalone folder to sta1
+changes the Makefile to use m68k-linux-gnu & 68010
+change the plataform.ld to our memory model.
+we already have the monitor to boot the machine and load the program to ram by srecords.
+we want to define the vectors for exceptions on the start of the RAM.
+change crt0.S: uncomment #define NO_EVT_COPY (because we already defined then at the start of RAM)
+change main.c: implement putchar_(), getchar_() and setup_duart()
+change crt0.S: added code to enable interrupts on startup

 sta1 is now working and can be used as template

+char is 1 byte
+short int is 2 bytes
+int is 4 bytes
+long is 4 bytes

+duart_interrupts, is the uarta working with rx interrupts demo

 # Bare Metal m68k Cross Compiler "Toolchain"
 - [Bare Metal m68k Cross Compiler "Toolchain"](#bare-metal-m68k-cross-compiler--toolchain-)